biobankcloud/charon-chef/README.md

 * Fill up the charon.json file:
   * the `user` and `group` attributes should be filled with the result of the command `$ echo $USER`.
   * the `user_email` attribute should be the user email.
+  * the `site_id_name` attribute should be set name of the username of the user
-  * the `use_only_aws` attribute should be set to `true` if you only want to use Amazon S3 to replicate the data.
-In this case, you only need to fill the credentials for the `aws` provider.
+  * the `default_location` attribute defines the defaut location to Charon store the data and metadata.
+Should be set to 'coc', to use the cloud-of-clouds, or to 'cloud', to use `aws`.
+  * the `use_coc` and `use_cloud` attributes defines the possible storage location where the data can be stored.
+They should be set to 'true' or 'false'.
+Depending on the value choosed in `default_location`, at least one of this two attributes must be set to 'true'.
-  * the `access_key` and `secret_key` attributes for the four clouds must be fill up with the credentials fetched in the step 3.
+  * the `access_key` and `secret_key` attributes for the four clouds may be filled up with the credentials fetched in the step 3.
+If you set to 'true' the attribute `use_coc`, you must fill the four cloud credentials; if you only set to 'true' the `use_cloud` one, you only need to fill the `aws` credentials
-  * the `cannonical_id` attribute under the `aws` provider can be found in the Security Credentials page of your AWS Management Console.
+  * the `aws_can_id` must be set with the aws s3 canonical id to be possible share with different accounts.
+If not seted, you will only be able to share with a user who have the same credentials as you.
+You can find the aws canonical id in the Security Credentials page of your AWS Management Console.
-  * the `email` attribute under the `google` provider should be the google email associated to your google cloud storage account.
+  * the `google_email` must be set with the google email account to be possible share with different accounts.
+If not seted, you will only be able to share with a user who have the same credentials as you.
+You maybe just want tho fill this if you set `use_coc` to 'true'.
-  * the `conf_dir` attribute of `hdfs` sould indicate the path to the folder containing the hdfs configurations files (ex: core-site.xml).
+  * the `conf_dir` attribute should indicate the path to the folder containing the hdfs configurations files (ex: core-site.xml).
 ```
 $ sudo chef-solo -c solo.rb -j charon.json
 ```